-major problems and issues, exemplary clauses in contracts, issues to be considered in drafting clauses regarding a contract for software development and the use of software, but it does not explicitly deal with the quality and management issues of AI.
+Others opine that it is important to build a common understanding between companies.
+It is rare for the development and operation of an AI system, including the provision of data, to be completed by a single company.
+Therefore, companies are required to share views about the process of AI system development and operation.
+In this regard, the Ministry of Economy, Trade and Industry published "Contract Guidelines on Utilization of AI and Data," which organizes major problems and issues, exemplary clauses in contracts, issues to be considered in drafting clauses regarding a contract for software development and the use of software, but it does not explicitly deal with the quality and management issues of AI.
 It is said that an AI developer is sometimes required to assure and/or quantify the quality of an AI system itself, despite the difficulty of doing so due to the black box issue of quality evaluation.
 Quantifying the quality of AI is an important issue, but the quantification is not the only element for quality assurance.
 It can be said that it is important for companies to have shared understanding that a broader sense of quality or trust in AI systems needs to be reinforced by other elements such as corporate governance and dialogue among stakeholders.
-It is argued that corporate governance in Japan still values the interests of stakeholders such as employees, business partners and local society, although it is focusing more on stockholders recently, which guides us to the idea that it is necessary to support initiatives to ensure trust in AI systems through the entire supply chain with an intermediate guideline by making the most of these characteristics.
+It is said that Japanese corporate governance is characterized by the careful balancing of valuing the interests of various stakeholders such as employees, business partners, and the local community while creating values and sustainably growing through communication with multi-stakeholders.
+Support should be provided by taking advantage of these characteristics so that the reliability of AI systems is assured within the supply chain as a whole through the usage of intermediate guidelines.

 It is argued that it is necessary to pay attention to differences between BtoB and BtoC companies.
 Even if a BtoB company provides an AI product that meets the requirements of a customer company, inappropriate operation of the product might have an adverse effect on others.
 It would be too harsh to ask the BtoB company to avoid such risks.
 Therefore, some argue that one-size-fits-all guidance requiring the same would not be appropriate.
-This argument sounds similar to the one mentioned in 3.
-B. (1) that the ALTAI does not necessarily pay attention to the differences in AI applications.
+This